 Setting Description Show Shows/hides the trace.
-If the instrument continues to run, the measurement results below the graph display continue to update even if the trace is hidden.
-Detection Sets the Detection method used for the trace.
-Available detection methods are +Peak, -Peak, and Avg (VRMS).
-Not available for saved traces.
-Function Selects the trace processing method.
+If the instrument continues to run, the measurement result the graph display continue to update even if the trace is hidden.
+Detection Function Selects the trace processing method.
 The only available setting is Normal.
 Freeze Halts updates to the trace.
 Save Trace As Saves the trace to a file for later recall and analysis.
 Show recalled trace Displays a saved trace instead of a live trace.